drewelewis/ai-prod-support-assistant/README.md

-# langgraph-on-azure
+# ai-prod-support-assistant
-Experiments with AzureOpenAI and LangGraph
+An AI assistant codebase leveraging AzureOpenAI and LangGraph

+This assistant will aid support staff and developers in production support scenarios.

 Before running ensure you have the following env variables set.